How to Use the PIAAC Results Portal

 - Significant differences are only shown for average scores, comparing the U.S. average score to other participating jurisdictions (or the U.S. Household average score to the U.S. prison).
 To see whether other estimates are significantly different, consult the PIAAC International Data Explorer (IDE).

 How and why did the PIAAC Results Portal change?
 Did the results change?

-The PIAAC Results Portal was updated using data from the 2014 U.S. PIAAC National Supplement—the second PIAAC data collection in the United States.
+The PIAAC Results Portal was updated using data with the 2014 U.S. PIAAC National Supplement—the second round of PIAAC data collection in the United States.
 These data were combined with the original 2012 PIAAC data collection to provide enhanced and updated results.

 What are the different household samples available in the Results Portal?

 There are five household samples available in the Results Portal.
 It is important to keep in mind that these samples are not mutually exclusive.
 The default sample is the one reported previously for PIAAC — adults ages 16-65 — and results for the United States can be compared with the other jurisdictions that participated in PIAAC and that allowed the United States to publish their data on this website.

 There are two additional sub-samples with international data: the sample of younger adults ages 16-34 and unemployed adults ages 16-65.
 These samples are provided here because the U.S. National Supplement was conducted to allow for more in-depth analysis of the cognitive and workplace skills of these populations.
 The Results Portal also contains two other household samples that are unique to the U.S. supplemental study: adults ages 66-74 and all adults ages 16-74.